modelica/newsletter/_2021-01/mathemodica-mps-book.md

 #### Features of the first version V1.0:

-- Available both for free
+- Available both for free and
-- Also available for as-much-as-you-think=this-book-deserve (in the hope to support and encourage similar future initiatives)
+- for as-much-as-you-think=this-book-deserves (as encouragement for supporting similar future initiatives)
 - Hopefully to be actualized on a regular basis
 - To enable arbitrary but serious, valuable and concise contributions from interested individuals and parties

 #####  Pre-order version 1.0 or Get actual version & Sponsorship

-More detais on the project website on [github](https://github.com/Mathemodica/ModelicaPowerSystemBook/)
+More detais are on the project website on [github](https://github.com/Mathemodica/ModelicaPowerSystemBook/)